risingwavelabs/rfcs/rfcs/0081-dynmical-config-for-stream-job.md

 ---
-feature: Dynamic Config For Stream Job
+feature: Parameters for each streaming job
 authors:
   - "st1page"
 start_date: "2023/12/07"
 ---

-# Dynamic Config For Stream Job
+# Parameters for each streaming job(Sink/MV)

 Thanks all the people took part in the discussion of https://github.com/risingwavelabs/risingwave/issues/11929 and implementation of `stream_rate_limit`.
 The RFC is inspired by them.

 ## Background

+In some cases, we need to give different streaming jobs different configuration, which is for
-Currently, we have lots of config, switch and parameter for the streaming execution.
-They often used for performance optimization for different workload.
+- performance optimization for different workload.
+- Guaranteed some streaming job's QoS with configuring different parameters such as `rate_limit` or `log_store_buffer_capacity`

 But they distributed different places currently.
 - hardcode as constant value, can not alter, such as
   - `STATE_CLEANING_PERIOD_EPOCH` https://github.com/risingwavelabs/risingwave/blob/a8aa905ef26ef8c00f55a7c5b8ce76e6a0f7b72d/src/stream/src/common/table/state_table.rs#L65
   - `TOPN_CACHE_HIGH_CAPACITY_FACTOR` https://github.com/risingwavelabs/risingwave/blob/a8aa905ef26ef8c00f55a7c5b8ce76e6a0f7b72d/src/stream/src/executor/top_n/top_n_cache.rs#L30